 Read our full ExpressVPN review.

-This VPN service offers reliable performance and decent speeds.
+IPVanish offers reliable performance and decent speeds.
 Security includes 256-bit encryption, perfect forward secrecy, and DNS leak protection.
 IPVanish sticks to a strict no-logs policy.

 Read our full IPVanish review.